online doctor logo

 Proctitis:

-Inflammation or infection of the lining of the rectum is known as proctitis.
+Inflammation or infection of the lining of the rectum is proctitis.
 Anal intercourse increases the risk of developing proctitis.
 Some common symptoms include:

 • Rectal pain.